jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 | `printf %s\n` (I/O heavy) | **7.7 s** | ~350+ s | **~45×** |
 | Ordered output (`-k echo`) | **4.4 s** | ~220+ s | **~50×** |

-NOTE: These expected speedups are based onbenchmarks run on a UMA system.
-On Frontier's NUMA architecture, **the expected speedup is more** than what is shown in the above table.
+NOTE: All benchmarks run on UMA hardware.
+On NUMA hardware forkrun is expected to scale linearly due to its born-local NUMA approach.

 - **`-s` mode** is the headline: data flows memfd → kernel pipe → command stdin via `splice()`, entirely in kernel space.
 Bash never touches the data bytes — only the claim/dispatch coordination runs in userspace.
 - **`-b` mode**: allows for distributing batches of constant byte size without needing to scan for delimiters.
 Performance approaching kernel limits on memory movement.